 Care and Maintenance

-All of our countertop and stone projects will last you a lifetime, with the proper care and maintenance of coure.
-Follow the tips and advice below and your new countertop will always be as beautiful as the day you bought it!
+All of our countertop and stone projects will last you a lifetime, with the proper care and maintenance of course.
+Follow the tips and advice below and your new countertop will always be as beautiful as the day we installed it.

 General Care and Maintenance of Stone Surfaces